 It is because most of the dental practice setups are outside the hospital setting where medical emergency backup many not be available, hence extra mandatory module of 10 credit points “Medical emergencies in dental practice and practice management” is added.

 All required CPD credits must be earned during the practitioner’s five-year license renewal cycle.
-All licenses are renewed on the Practitioners birth date every five years.
-(Renewal dates are set forth on practitioner\'s wallet-size registration cards).
 It is not necessary to earn a specified number of CPD credits during each year of the five- year cycle, or during any calendar year, so long as the full CPD requirement is met during the five - year license renewal period.

 No. A total of 100 CPD credits must be earned during each five-year license renewal cycle.
 Practitioners who do not have the necessary credits during a given cycle may apply for a waiver or an inactive status.